Plan and layout:

 Storing your longer and larger cooking utensils can be done effortlessly in a drawer with a diagonal divider, helping you find what you are looking for quickly.
 Hanging baskets are also very helpful for organizing kitchen utensils and by no means are you only limited to cutlery as you can use this method to also store your pots and pans.

 Plan your space:

 Keeping your handheld gadgets and mini/small appliances with their cords, in their own inexpensive (plastic type) storage baskets.
-This keeps them off valuable and useable counter space.
+This keeps them off valuable and usable counter space.